bow-swift/bow-slides/README.md

 Anyway, the easiest way would probably be to modify the already created file adding your content:

-* Modify `slides/bow.md` with your content, using `---` as a separator for each slide.
+* Modify `slides/slides.md` with your content, using `---` as a separator for each slide.

+## Themes

+You can change the presentation styles depending on your talk topic, or target audience, easily through the presentation menu.
+If you want to make a specific theme the default one, go and set it in `index.html`.

+You can also adapt the background to your own tastes, please check the first slides examples to see how you can set a specific colour, blend it, or just use the theme's default background.
+For more info on this, refer to the [slide backgrounds](#slide-backgrounds) section.

 ## PDF exporting through decktape